About us

 Is car insurance mandatory in India?

-Yes, as per the Motor Vehicles Act, 1988, all vehicles must have car insurance.
+Yes, as per the Motor Vehicles Act, 1988 every vehicle owner should have atleast third-party car insurance.

 Quick Links